House price and mortgage rate predictions for 2025

 Is 2025 a good year to sell your house?

-Whether 2025 is a good time to sell your house depends on a number of factors, including house price predictions, mortgage rates, and if the time is right for you.
+Whether 2025 is a good time to sell your house depends on a number of factors, including house price predictions, mortgage rates, and whether the time is right for you.
 If mortgage rates stay high, putting downward pressure on house prices, this could mean home sellers have to be happy to sell their homes at a lower price than maybe they'd want to in order to attract buyers who are having to absorb higher mortgage costs.
 If mortgage rates fall, this will make it more affordable to get on or move up the ladder for many buyers, which could cause a surge in buyer demand.
 If this happens, this could cause house prices to surge.

 Being aware of these market changes can help you competitively position your property to reach and appeal to the right buyers.
-But the most important thing to remember is timing the market can be very difficult, as there are no guarantees of what will happen.
+But the most important thing to remember is that timing the market can be very difficult, as there are no guarantees of what will happen.
 Instead, consider if 2025 is the right time for you to sell, and cater your asking price to accommodate what's going on in the market at that time.

 What will happen to house prices in 2026?